Khin-96/Agrivision/GRAPHHOPPER_GUIDE.md

 ## Migration from Google Maps

 The new implementation:
-- ✅ Replaces Google Maps with Leaflet + OpenStreetMap
+- [x] Replaces Google Maps with Leaflet + OpenStreetMap
-- ✅ Uses GraphHopper for routing instead of Google Directions API
+- [x] Uses GraphHopper for routing instead of Google Directions API
-- ✅ Maintains all existing functionality
+- [x] Maintains all existing functionality
-- ✅ Adds enhanced routing features
+- [x] Adds enhanced routing features
-- ✅ Integrates with GROQ AI for intelligent responses
+- [x] Integrates with GROQ AI for intelligent responses
-- ✅ No Google Maps API key required for mapping
+- [x] No Google Maps API key required for mapping

 ## Support